blahosyl/enlightened-publishing/README.md

 ### Bugs
 #### Known bugs

+##### Placement of Credentials hero image text

+This currently overflows vertically on mobile.
+Might have to make 2 different versions of this hero image and text, depending on how much text will go in the box in the final version.

 ##### Insufficient contrast between hero image and text background (Problems & Solutions)

 Experiment with different colors/opacities to improve legibility.